crankd/underscorify/README.md

 ## License

 This utility is provided as-is for personal and commercial use.
+See [MIT License](./LICENSE).

 ## Version History